Riopy: Solo albums

-In 2017, Riopy signed to Warner Classics with which he has been working ever since.
+In 2017, RIOPY signed to Warner Classics with which he has been working ever since.
 One year later, he released his first Album, “RIOPY”.
 “I Love You” and “Drive” were among the most popular tracks of his album, including in China.

-Riopy's first album was followed in 2019 by a second one, The Tree of Light.
+RIOPY's first album was followed in 2019 by a second one, The Tree of Light.
 Seen as a force for positive change in the world by its composer, he comments: "It is a call to humanity to fight – not the wars outside, but to fight the wars inside us.
 A wake up call.
 If we are all kind to each other, and kind and compassionate and nice to ourselves and each other, we will have a better chance to save ourselves and the planet."
 The album was the fifth best-selling New Age Album of 2021 in the US as well as the third best-selling classical album of 2022 in the US.
+In June 2023, 'Ukiyo' receives the Gold certification by the Recording Industry Association of America (RIAA) with more than 500,000 copies sold.

-During the pandemic, he writes his third album released in late 2021, Bliss, a work of eleven tracks.
+During the pandemic, he wrote his third album.
+Bliss, a work of eleven tracks, was released in late 2021.

+In April 2023, RIOPY released his fourth album, Thrive, through Warner Classics.
+For this album, RIOPY took inspiration from famous classical music composers such as Satie, Pachelbel, Beethoven, Fauré, Debussy and Chopin, adapting their melodies into scores of his own.

+Collaborations

+After listening to RIOPY's work, the American singer-songwriter Lana Del Rey contacted the composer-pianist's manager in order to use it for her new album to be released.
+In March 2023, she released her album Did You Know That There's a Tunnel Under Ocean Blvd containing ‘Grandfather please stand on the shoulders of my father while he’s deep-sea fishing’, using ‘Flo’ from RIOPY's Album 'Tree of Light'.
+Subsequent to their collaboration, RIOPY supported Lana Del Rey's performance at BST Hyde Park in July 2023.

+In conjunction with the release in early 2023 of his album Thrive, RIOPY became an official ambassador for Restore the Music UK, a charitable organisation that helps fund music education in schools in lower-income areas.
+In November 2022, RIOPY have a masterclass to Restore The Music UK students at Harris Academy Greenwich in London.
+Subsequently Restore The Music UK and RIOPY's tour promoter partnered to offer free concert tickets to students and teachers who benefit from the charity’s work.